General Academic Policies

 - Apply to the program under the current admission criteria.

 - Complete a minimum of 18 additional SCH of graduate-level courses (this requirement assumes that the advisor and college dean apply 12 SCH from the first master’s degree and depends on the total number of SCH required for the individual degree).

 - Satisfactorily complete all requirements for the second degree.

 - Complete SCH the college requires for the degree.
 The program will administer comprehensive examinations for the second master’s degree in the same manner as for the first degree.
 The second degree will be subject to the general regulations governing master’s degrees except as stated above.

 A returning student is one that has previously enrolled and attended A&M-Texarkana.
-If a student has not attended within one calendar year they will have to reapply for university admissions at www.applytexas.org.
+If a student has not enrolled for one long semester (fall or spring) they will have to reapply for university admissions at www.applytexas.org.

 If a student has not attended within one calendar year and was previously accepted to a program, the student must resubmit all admission requirements and reapply to the program.